Ryū to Ichigo

 (龍と苺, Ryū to Ichigo) is a Japanese shogi-themed manga series written and illustrated by Mitsuharu Yanamoto.
-It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since May 2020, with its chapters collected in 22 tankōbon volumes as of September 2025.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from May 2020 to June 2026, with its chapters collected in 29 tankōbon volumes.

 Plot

 At Fujigasaki Junior High School in Kitaese City, second-year student Ichigo Aida (藍田 苺, Aida Ichigo) attacks a bullying classmate with a chair.
 School counselor Tatsuo Miyamura (宮村 辰夫, Miyamura Tatsuo), a former principal, engages her in conversation while teaching her shogi, believing the activity will help her open up.
 Ichigo reveals she had no personal connection to the bullied student—she simply wanted a genuine fight, disgusted by what she sees as the artificial friendships and shallow emotions around her.
 During their game, Ichigo wagers her life on the outcome.
 Though initially humoring the novice player, Miyamura becomes alarmed as Ichigo demonstrates remarkable talent, nearly defeating him before losing to an illegal move.
 When Ichigo attempts suicide, Miyamura intervenes and later enters her in a local shogi tournament.

 Despite only two days of experience, Ichigo defeats seasoned players through raw talent alone.
 Her winning streak ends when professional player Izuru Kōdai (伊鶴 航大, Izuru Kōdai), observing her matches, challenges her to continue from her final game's position and soundly defeats her.
 This first true loss ignites Ichigo's competitive spirit, and she resolves to pursue shogi professionally for a rematch with Izuru.